arundo/adtk/docs/userguide.rst

 Anomaly Types
 =====================

 Anomaly is a broad concept, which may refer to many different types of events in time series.
-A spike of value, a shift of volatility, a violation of seasonal pattern, etc. could all be anomalous or normal depending on the specific context.
+A spike of value, a shift of volatility, a violation of seasonal pattern, etc. could all be anomalous or normal, depending on the specific context.
 ADTK offers a set of common components that can be combined into various types of anomaly detection models for different scenarios.
 However, ADTK does not select or build a model for a user automatically.
 A user should know what type of anomaly to detect, therefore can build a model accordingly.

 Outlier
 ```````